wilcoxadvisors/CodeShare2/Instructions.md

     * Implement data collection mechanisms to gather user data for analysis and potential sale.
     * Ensure robust anonymization, transparent privacy policies, and explicit user consent are in place.
-    * Design the system to maximize data availability for AI/ML and forecasting.
+    * Design the system to support AI/ML and predictive forecasting, leveraging user data and external sources for advanced analytics.
     * Prioritize state-of-the-art, innovative, customer-focused, and easy-to-use solutions.
     * Create a great design that influences emotions such as trust, and is trendy and fun.